hanielalva/Weather-App-with-React-Native/README.md

 # React-Native-Weather-App
- The purpose of this project was to learn more about coding with REACT Native while building a fun application that utilizes API calls and looks dynmaically stylish
+ The purpose of this project was to learn more about coding with REACT Native while building a fun dynamic application that utilizes API calls and looks  stylish

+ The project is inspired by FreeCodeCamp.org's tutorial on youtube: https://www.youtube.com/watch?v=obH0Po_RdWk&t=4845s&ab_channel=freeCodeCamp.org